Haz3l-cmd/Spython/README.md

 ## Installation guide

-***Note that after running the *requirements.txt*, it should out of the box.
-However if you decide to use another variant, e.g spython_http.py, you will have to configure a server and process the incoming requests(from the victim)***
+***Note that after running the *requirements.txt*, it should run out of the box.
+However if you decide to use another variant, e.g spython_http.py, you will have to configure a server and process the incoming requests(from the victim), , manually modify the payload as needed and change necessary parameters.
+Nevertheless, the installing is pretty simple, just copy and paste the command/s below, you may wish to run it in a virtual envinronment, see [here](https://docs.python.org/3/library/venv.html)***

+-    `pip3 install -r requirements.txt`

 ## File Structure